 And, it’s probably obvious, but if you’re thirsty, DRINK MORE WATER!
 So shoot for half your body weight in ounces, but add to that when needed.

 How To Drink Enough Water

-Choose a water bottle you love.
+2. Choose a water bottle you love.
 I don’t know why, but this makes me more prone to carry it around and drink my water throughout the day.
 This is another water bottle I use and love!
-It’s made of a sturdy glass with a silicone BPA/BPS-free sleeve – so non-toxic, sustainable, and less-likely to break.
+It’s made of a sturdy glass with a silicone BPA/BPS-free sleeve.
+So it’s no non-toxic, sustainable, and less-likely to break.
 I also love that it has a straw.
 Again, I’m likely to drink more water when I’m using a straw for some reason.